ktor-doc-jp/ktor-doc-jp/pages/servers/responses.md

 }
 ```

-Pushing allows to reduce the time between the request and the display of the page.
+Pushing reduces the time between the request and the display of the page.
-But beware that sending beforehand content, might send content already cached by the client.
+But beware that sending content beforehand, might send content that is already cached by the client.
 {: .note.performance }

 ## Redirections